 Penalty: $5 000.

-[Section 104E inserted by No. 6 of 2000 s.
+[Section 104E inserted: No. 6 of 2000 s.
 15.]

 104F.
 Licensed suppliers to lodge returns and pay continuing lotteries levy

 (1) A licensed supplier shall —

 (a) within 90 days after the end of each quarter during which the licensed supplier has supplied tickets under the licence or such further time as the Commission may approve in writing, lodge with the Commission a return in such form as the Commission requires in writing showing the total face value of all tickets supplied by the licensed supplier under the licence during that quarter, and showing such other information as the Commission requires in writing; and